A relationship breakdown is not easy, but choosing the right Divorce Solicitor to help you could reduce conflict and improve the outcome for you.

 You might think that getting a divorce means you’ll end up in Court.
 But if you and your ex agree that you both want a divorce and agree on the reasons for your divorce, you probably won’t have to.

 During the divorce process, you’ll need to decide what happens to your money, your property and more importantly, your children, if you have any.
-Our Divorce Solicitors can help you to work through these decisions to get the best possible outcome.
+Our Divorce Solicitors and Lawyers can help you to work through these decisions to get the best possible outcome.

 Financial settlements are usually made by consent, and are known as Consent Orders, can be used in a divorce to protect your assets.
 Although a divorce ends your marriage, it doesn’t end the financial ties with your ex.